The fight over U.S. voting rights is nothing new — it just comes with a pandemic twist this time

-The University of Wisconsin's Barry Burden, who specializes in the effect of election law on vote results, said he fears ballot access problems will be worse this year.
+Barry Burden, a political science professor at the University of Wisconsin-Madison who specializes in the effect of election law on vote results, said he fears ballot access problems will be worse this year.
 For example, he said, any problems people had in the past getting the proper ID could be compounded if government offices are operating at reduced pandemic capacity.

 "I think it's more of a concern this year," Burden said.

-Count their colleague Trey Hood as more of an optimist.
-The University of Georgia specialist on ballot access laws says states are actually expanding voting options.
+Count political science professor Trey Hood as more of an optimist.
+The University of Georgia specialist on ballot access laws said states are actually expanding voting options.

-There are now weeks of advance in-person voting in most states; automatic registration in numerous states; and vote by mail is widespread, despite court fights over the rules.
+There are now weeks of advance in-person voting in most states and automatic registration in numerous states, and vote by mail is widespread, despite court fights over the rules.